sravyadhulipala/coloranalysis/README.md

 # coloranalysis
-coloranalysis is a package for calculating area of a color provided the HEX code of a color.
+coloranalysis is a package for calculating area of one or more colors in an image, provided the HEX codes